 Investors in Sandford Lock Hydro have helped return the Lasher Weir on the Thames to its historic role as a provider of clean energy.
-The hydro scheme will generate a colossal 1,600 MWh of renewable electricity per year, which is the equivalent demand for about 450 households — or most of Sandford!
+The hydro scheme will generate a colossal 1.6 GWh of renewable electricity per year, which is the equivalent demand for about 450 households — or most of Sandford!

 The Sandford Lock hydroelectric plant uses three Archimedes screws (similar to the one currently in operation at Osney Lock Hydro) to generate electricity from the flow of the river water.
-A particularly interesting part of the hydro is its fish pass; a system specially designed to allow all the species in the river to safely pass the screw, and the first of its kind in the country.
-The hydro site has also been through rigorous ecosystem surveys to ensure it has minimal impact on the local wildlife, such as trees, shrubs, birds and even bats!
+A particularly interesting part of the hydro is its fish pass; a system specially designed to encourage all the species in the river to travel upstream for the first time in 400 years!
+You can read more about the fish pass in the link below.
+The hydro site has also been through rigorous ecosystem surveys to ensure it has minimal impact on the local wildlife, such as trees, shrubs, birds and bats.

 Sandford Hydro has been a long labour of love from the local community.
 Community members directed the project tirelessly from its conception all the way through to setting up as a Sandford Hydro Community Interest Company.
 As the project grew, Sandford Hydro CIC decided to team up with the Low Carbon Hub and hand over the planning and development to us.
-We are excited to be working with such a committed community and helping see their vision through to the end.
+We were really excited to work with such a committed community to help see their vision through to the end.

 Sandford Hydro was part of a community share offer, which means that members of the community and local residents own part of this amazing hydro system.
 The funds from the electricity generated will give a return to people who have invested in the hydro, as well as funding future community energy initiatives through Low Carbon Hub's community benefit programme.

 The Hydro was fully commissioned in August 2017.
-You can see the progress of the project on our dedicated Sandford Hydro Project Updates page.
+You can see the timeline of the project on our dedicated Sandford Hydro Project Updates page.

 Photos / map / Impact

-- 440 kWe Installed capacity of the project
+- 440 kW Installed capacity of the project

 - 2 Tonnes of CO2 to be saved EVERY DAY on average!